Explanation why your search engine keeps changing to Yahoo (redirect virus)

 It must be pointed out that Yahoo and search.yahoo.com search engine are entirely legitimate.
 It is the developers of PUPs who are dishonest and push doubtfully useful programs and browser add-ons to inexperienced computer users in questionable ways.

-When infected with Yahoo Redirect virus, user often notices such changes in one’s computer:
+When infected with a browser hijacker pushing Yahoo provided search, user often notices such changes in one’s computer:

 - Browsers are loaded with unknown extensions and toolbars;